nv-tlabs/STRIVE/README.md

 python src/cluster_scenarios.py --scenario_dirs ./out/adv_gen_rule_based_out/scenario_results/adv_sol_success ./out/adv_gen_rule_based_out/scenario_results/sol_failed --out ./out/rule_based_clustering
 ```
 In this example, all scenarios that caused a collision (even those where a solution was not found) are used for the clustering.
 This outputs a file called `cluster.pkl` that is fed to the evaluation scripts described above.
 You can also add the `--viz` flag to visualize the collisions in each cluster.
 You will also need to define your own `cluster_labels.txt` file in order to run the evaluations above.
 Please see [our provided clustering](./data/clustering/cluster_labels.txt) for an example; note the labels must be in the corresponding order to the cluster indices.

+## Find Out More

+For more information and results, check out our [project page](https://nv-tlabs.github.io/STRIVE/).
+STRIVE is also featured on an episode of [NVIDIA Drive Labs](https://www.youtube.com/watch?v=BXf9xTR6hJo)!

 ## Citation
 If you found this code or paper useful, please consider citing: